In this article

 - Skin checks – to check for dermatitis.

 - Hand Arm Vibration Syndrome (HAVS) checks – to check for vibration-related health conditions.

-The HSE has a section on health surveillance on their website, which can be found here.
+The HSE has a section on health surveillance on their website.

 There is also medical surveillance, which is different from health surveillance, as assessments have to be carried out by a relevant doctor.
 They are required under specific legislation relating to lead, asbestos, ionising radiation and certain hazardous substances.
 For example, biological monitoring – testing for lead in the blood.

 There are many other types of occupational health assessments which cover health issues and risks, such as:

 - Mental health and stress assessments.

 - Display screen equipment (DSE) and ergonomic workstation assessments.

 - Visual and eye tests.